top of page

 Kisi - Khihvi

-Wide aroma profile represented by white figs, lilac, green tea, spices and hint of caramelized walnuts and boxwood and later tobacco.
+Wide aroma profile represented by white figs, lilac, green tea, spices, and a hint of caramelized walnuts and boxwood and later tobacco.

 Pronounced salinity, soft and velvety tannins, long aftertaste.